 There are two kinds of questions in the BMCT.
 Outcome questions ask the examinee to select which qualitative behavior will occur in a situation, e.g., "which way will the indicated gear turn: clockwise, counterclockwise, or not at all?"
-Comparative analysis, or Differential Qualitative Analysis (DQA), questions concern relative values of the same (or similar) properties between two (or sometimes three) distinct scenarios.
+Differential qualitative analysis (DQA) questions concern relative values of the same (or similar) properties between two (or sometimes three) distinct scenarios.
 Both kinds of questions rely on the same process of model formulation via analogy, so we begin there.